Josh Lowe Player Props: Rays vs. Blue Jays

 Blue Jays Pitching Rankings

-- The Blue Jays will send Berrios (0-2) to the mound to make his third start of the season.
+- The Blue Jays are sending Manoah (1-0) to the mound for his fourth start of the season.
+He is 1-0 with a 4.91 ERA and 11 strikeouts through 14 2/3 innings pitched.

-- In his last appearance on Sunday, the right-hander tossed four innings against the Los Angeles Angels, allowing four earned runs while surrendering six hits.
+- The right-hander last appeared on Tuesday against the Detroit Tigers, when he tossed 4 1/3 innings, allowing three earned runs while giving up four hits.

+- In three games this season, the 25-year-old has amassed an ERA of 4.91, with 6.7 strikeouts per nine innings.
+Opponents are batting .246 against him.

 © 2023 Data Skrive.
 All rights reserved.